lazy-media/Reactive-Resume/README.md

 # Reactive Resume _(Self-Hosted Community Forked Version)_

-> - _All main information still applies to this version as the main/original version.
-The only thing this project focuses on is the community / self hosted version._
+> - _All core functionality and features from the main/original version remain intact in this release.
+This project specifically emphasizes the community-driven, self-hosted iteration of the application.._
-> - _Please contribute to the project if you know what you are doing, as the current maintainer of this project currently relies on built-in AI and other built-in security measures to verify code integrity and malicious code injection._
+> - _We welcome and encourage contributions from experienced developers.
+By collaborating, we can collectively elevate this application to its fullest potential._

 A free and open-source resume builder that simplifies the process of creating, updating, and sharing your resume.